+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 PEO4:

-Capable to collaborate with relevant governmental agencies and private entities for enhancing forensic practice and/or research activities.
+Capable of collaborating with relevant governmental agencies and private entities for enhancing forensic practice and/or research activities.

 (a) Technical Knowledge and Competencies